Aru-gxtx/Diagonal-Pixel-Art-Generator/README.md

 The idea for this project arose from the need to create complex base designs using a strictly limited number of walls.
 For example, at certain Town Hall levels, the number of walls available on a **44x44 tile map** is limited to **275** (TH 10).
 Standard pixel art tools don't account for these limitations, often generating messy grids that exceed the available number of walls or appear distorted when viewed from the game's isometric perspective.

-Powered by **PyScript**, this tool runs Python logic directly in your browser to generate a high-precision diagonal layout that uses a **exact user-defined number of blocks**.
-This ensures that the artwork fits perfectly within the game's constraints and utilizes every wall piece without waste.

 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)
 ![PyScript](https://img.shields.io/badge/PyScript-1976D2?style=for-the-badge&logo=pyscript&logoColor=white)
 ![NumPy](https://img.shields.io/badge/numpy-%23013243.svg?style=for-the-badge&logo=numpy&logoColor=white)